rickmunene/satellite-forest-human-activity-tracking/README.md

-# satellite-forest-human-activity-trackingddsds
+# Kaggle Amazon deforestation challenge

-Using machine learning to track human activity on satellite images
+Using machine learning to track human activity on satellite images.